nickmmark/hemodynamic-calculations/README.md

 ```

 ### Signficance
 A PAPI < 0.9 is suggestive of Right Ventricular Failure.
+A PAPI < 0.9 is associated with an increased risk mortality or requiring RV mechanical circulatory support.

 ### Calculator